The walk home after the Mississippi State game was kind of surreal. People were pointing at him, smiling at him, shouting his name—his new name.

 Lucas Tribble is… the Mustache Guy.
 Well, sometimes Jumbotron Guy.
 But mostly the Mustache Guy, which the Mustache Guy prefers.
 And the Mustache Guy is kind of a big deal.
 People know him.
-Which is kind of funny considering the whole mustache thing was a Ron Burgundy inspired, month-to-grow joke for Fiji picture day a week or so back.
+Which is actually kind of funny considering the whole mustache thing was a Ron Burgundy inspired, month-to-grow joke for Fiji picture day a week or so back.

 “I kept it (the mustache) throughout the week just to heckle my family when I saw them.”